Secure Messaging

 • Supported Character Sets

-• Checking that Recipient Security Clearance
+• Checking against Recipient Security Clearance that security label is allowed

 Capability checking is particularly important when using Harrier as an interface to older messaging standards, such as ACP127, where recipients may have limited capabilities.